DCAA Compliant Accounting

-If you are receiving funds from the Department of Defense for a phase II contract, you have likely received a cost-reimbursable award.
-Cost-reimbursable awards must have a Federal Acquisition Regulations (FAR) and Defense Contract Audit Agency (DCAA) compliant accounting system, including compliance with FAR Clause 52.216-7.
+If you are receiving funds from an SBIR Phae II award, you have likely received a cost-reimbursable award.
+Cost-reimbursable awards must have a Federal Acquisition Regulations (FAR) Part 31 and Defense Contract Audit Agency (DCAA) compliant accounting system, to be compliant with FAR Clause 52.216-7.

 FAR 52.216-7, or the allowable cost clause, means you have a cost-reimbursable award and must properly track your expenses to get reimbursed.
-Since you are responsible for accounting for you costs, you are also subject to several types of DCAA audits as well as the annual incurred cost submission audit.
+Since you are responsible for accounting for you costs, you are also subject to several types of DCAA audits as well an annual incurred cost submission audit.